 “Our goal is to form a true coalition so that we can work together to actively disseminate best practices to other agencies,” Lauren Krieg, Bright Promises Senior Program Office explained, “Together, we are exploring ways to collaborate, share information and materials, and figure out how to educate other organizations about why intentional SEL education is so important for parents and caregivers.”

 The SEL@Home Collaborative Action Project (CAP) was developed by Bright Promises with input from our program partners to more intentionally create collaboration across partner organizations within a single focus area.
-SEL@Home program partners, both current and past, were invited to take part in CAP – a fully funded, grantee-led initiative to compile the most effective parent/caregiver social emotional parent/caregiver engagement strategies across the grantee organizations to create a tool or tools readily accessible to other child-serving organizations.
-The overarching goal is to provide more organizations, and therefore more families, with access to the type of high-quality, effective SEL support that families at Bright Promises’ partner organizations have been provided through the SEL@Home initiative.
+SEL@Home program partners, both current and past, were invited to take part in CAP – a fully funded, grantee-led initiative to compile the most effective parent/caregiver social emotional engagement strategies across the grantee organizations to create tools readily accessible to other child-serving organizations.
+The overarching goal is to provide more organizations and more families with access to the type of high-quality, effective SEL support that families at Bright Promises’ partner organizations have been providing throughout the SEL@Home initiative.

 10 organizations are participating in the SEL@Home Collaborative Action Project (CAP).
 Enlace Chicago has been selected as the CAP Supervisory Agency and will be responsible for overseeing this collaboration together with Bright Promises staff.
-CAP Lead Agencies who are responsible for planning and implementation are Changing Children’s Worlds Foundation, Illinois After School Network, Logan Square Neighborhood Association, Tuesday’s Child, VOCEL.
-Gads Hill Center, Primo Center for Women and Children, RefugeeOne and Youth Opportunity United will serve as CAP Partner Agencies and will promote the project through the networks and share materials and ideas to support the collaboration.
+CAP Lead Agencies who are responsible for planning and implementation are Changing Children’s Worlds Foundation, Illinois After School Network, Tuesday’s Child, VOCEL.
+Gads Hill Center, Primo Center for Women and Children, RefugeeOne and Youth Opportunity United.
+Other SEL@Home program partners will promote the project through the networks and share materials and ideas to support the collaboration.